kwhorne/wirement-breeze/README.md

 php artisan make:livewire MyCustomComponent
 ```

-2. Extend the `MyProfileComponent` class included with Breezy.
+2. Extend the `MyProfileComponent` class included with Wirement Breeze.
 This class implements Actions and Forms.

 ```php
 use Kwhorne\WirementBreeze\Livewire\MyProfileComponent;